NathanielB123/Slime-Defence-Pygame/README.md

 # Slime-Defence-Pygame

+(Yes I know I spelt "defense" the American way, no I'm not going to change it, technically I was born in America and I am a US citizen so that's my excuse!)

 A game I created at the start of the summer holidays but decided to upload now.

 A unique (to my knowledge) twist on standard tower-defence where you have to kill enemies to place walls, turrets and traps instead of purchasing and placing them directly.